-Located along the Atlantic coast in the south of Florida, Port St. Lucie is known for its nature and wildlife reserves.
+Frankl & Kominsky Injury Lawyers have a team of attorneys with decades of experience in the field of handling car accident claims.
+Our team will help you pursue claims for property damage, physical injuries, and mental trauma resulting from a Port St. Lucie car accident.
+Port St. Lucie is known for its nature and wildlife reserves.
 Being the 7th largest city in Florida, it has a population of more than 195,000 people, according to a 2019 consensus.
-With a large population comes greater road traffic, and with that comes the possibility of vehicle accidents, which can lead to permanent injuries or even loss of life.
+With a large population comes greater road traffic, and with that comes the possibility of car accidents, which can lead to permanent injuries or even loss of life.

 In the past year alone (2019), there were 268 vehicle-related deaths in St. Lucie County.
 Car accidents can cause property damage, injure you physically, and cause emotional trauma, but you can make a claim for these damages.

 If you or a loved one has been injured in a car accident, contact the Personal Injury Lawyers serving Port St. Lucie for guidance on how to proceed with your car accident claim.Leading Cause of Car Accidents

 Car accidents occur due to different causes, including reckless driving or circumstantial causes.
 The top causes for car crashes include:

 - Distracted Drivers

 - Speeding & Reckless Driving